nichoth/pw-demo/README.md

 # password/form demo

 This is using [vite](https://vitejs.dev/) as a development tool.
-It compiles the react `jsx` code into valid Javascript, and runs a local development server.
+Vite compiles the react `jsx` code into valid Javascript, and runs a local development server.

 It also compiles the various css files into a deployable css file.

 ## build
 ```
 % npm run build
 ```